 HONOLULU Magazine helps you find the dentist you need, whether it’s for a routine checkup or more specialized work.
-Everyone on this list comes highly recommended by other dentists, who know their work best.
+Everyone on this list comes highly recommended by other dentists, who know the work of fellow professionals.

 How We Created This List

 Professional Research Services, a Detroit-based company that administers peer-review surveys of professionals including doctors, lawyers and dentists.

 Who was surveyed?

 PRS contacted more than 3,000 licensed general dentists, dental specialists and referring physicians (including family medicine, oral and maxillofacial surgery, pediatrics, head and neck plastic surgeons) in Hawai‘i and asked them which dentists they would recommend across seven geographical areas within the Islands.
 Each dentist was allowed to recommend up to three colleagues in each given dental specialty.
 Once the ballots were complete, each nominee was carefully evaluated on the basis of the survey results, the legitimacy of their license, and their current standing with the Hawai‘i Dental Board.
 Dentists who received the highest number of votes in each specialty are reflected by specialty and in alphabetical order.

 Source: UH Mānoa School of Nursing and Dental Hygiene